kodecocodes/i9t/custom-segues/custom-segues.markdown

 2. Add the "to" view to the transition context `containerView` where the animation takes place.
 The framework doesn't add the "to" view to the view hierarchy until the end of the transition, so you need to add it to the hierarchy in your code to see it [TODO: FPE: What's "it"?] scale.
 3. The initial state for the "to" view frame is a rectangle of zero size in the top left-hand corner of the screen.
 When you change the frame of a view, you should always call `layoutIfNeeded()` to update the view's constraints.
 4. The animation block is a simple animation from the zero rectangle to the final frame calculated by the transition context.
-5. The transition context must always clean up at the end of the animation; calling `completeTransition` finalizes the view hierarchy and the layout of all views.
+5. The transition context must always clean up at the end of the animation; calling `completeTransition(:_)` finalizes the view hierarchy and the layout of all views.

 ### Set the animator in the segue